 So, with that as introduction, let’s go to our guest experts.
 What follows is the TV host’s questions, asked rapid-fire, minus the almost-irrelevant answers from our guests.

-government HOST: Mr. Cuomo, answer me this: Are you really in favor of the government’s assessing hefty fines against a grandmother just because she refuses to bake a cake for a wedding, for customers she regularly serves otherwise? . . .
-No, don’t change the subject: This isn’t about whether you think she should bake the cake; it’s about whether the should compel her to do so.
+#related#HOST: Mr. Cuomo, answer me this: Are you really in favor of the government’s assessing hefty fines against a grandmother just because she refuses to bake a cake for a wedding, for customers she regularly serves otherwise? . . .
+No, don’t change the subject: This isn’t about whether you think she should bake the cake; it’s about whether the government should compel her to do so.
 If she won’t pay the fine, should the government try to garnish her back account?
 If she withdraws the cash from the account before government agents garnish it, will they demand it from her?
 If she doesn’t pay, should they arrest her?
 Throw her in jail?
 Should they?
 Should a grandmother be forced, at the point of a gun, to bake a cake?

 HOST: I said not to change the subject.
 This isn’t about a Jim Crow–like denial of a public conveyance or of basic sustenance.
 This is about a specific ceremony, and somebody with a particular art who desires not to participate in that ceremony because it would violate his faith.
 What about a cantor?
 If a devout Catholic who is a professional singer regularly contracts to sing “Ave Maria” at weddings but declines to do so at a same-sex ceremony, should the singer be punished?
 Should a cantor be compelled by the government to perform a prototypically religious song at a ceremony directly and specifically forbidden by the cantor’s church?

 HOST: You keep making irrelevant points; you’re not answering my questions.
 Should government compel somebody against their conscience?
 Should it put the person out of business?
 Should it put a muzzle on the soprano because she won’t sing “Ave Maria” at the government’s command?